HWerneck/HWerneck.github.io/_posts/blog/2020-12-06-Week-Schedule_3.md

 ###Master and college

 Finally Enterpreunership will end.
 I am the presenter of our company idea, with an aeroponics greenhouse for kitchens.
 Thursday baby.
 This week's work load is unaltered, though.
-I have got another exciting project to finish, the compiler of the discipline Compilers (didn't see that coming, eh?).
+I have got another project to finish: the compiler of the discipline Compilers.
-Also, ~~in epic narrator voice~~HE WHO WALKS THE PATH OF THE MASTER, SHALL NEVER MEET A MOMENT OF PEACE.
+Also, ~~in epic narrator voice~~ HE WHO TRAILS THE PATH OF THE MASTER, SHALL NEVER MEET A MOMENT OF PEACE.
-That means whenever you want to do something about your master work, there will be work, and it haunts you.
-And so, this week, I plan to catch up with a good part of my master's work.
+With that I mean whenever you want to do work on your master's agenda, there will be work, and it haunts you.
+I don't think I will have much time to work on it, but I will sure give it a try.

 ###Playing